Distance: 3.3 miles | Time: 1 hr 30 min. – 2 hrs 30 min. | Level: Moderate – Difficult

 But, would I jump in fully clothed again?
 Absolutely.

 Lastly, I never go on a hike without bringing a day pack.
-It’s always nice to have a place to hold your water, sunscreen, snacks, phone, camera, etc. The amount of hikers I see hiking without packs always surprises me.
+It’s always nice to have a place to hold your water, sunscreen, snacks, phone, camera, etc. The number of hikers I see hiking without packs always surprises me.

 For this hike in particular you are going to need your hands free to help you climb up and down.
 My favorite day pack I’ve ever owned is the Gregory Nano 16L.